 Different types of leather & their stiffness

 The majority of leather does not come from cows, as you might think.
-Much leather is also sourced from animals like lambs, goats, pigs, buffaloes, and deers.
+Much leather is also sourced from animals like lambs, goats, pigs, buffaloes, and deer.
 Its rough texture makes it suitable as a protective material, such as motorcycle jackets.

 Conversely, calfskin wears slowly and is very soft.
 The combination of goatskin’s softness and durability makes it an excellent alternative to both bovine and calfskin.
 Furthermore, goatskin is also water-repellent to a considerable degree, making it a precious and distinctive material.
 Lambskin leather is a material that high-end designers and fashion brands deem to be of the highest value.